-Use of Infliximab Following Initial Vedolizumab Therapy
+Use of Infliximab Following Initial Vedolizumab Therapy or Conventional Treatment

 No RCT data was identified for infliximab or infliximab biosimilars in a biologic-experienced population, so these therapies were excluded from the market basket of second TIMs, which by definition would be a biologic-experienced population.
-However, clinicians consulted during the course of this review indicated that using infliximab after failure of vedolizumab was a common treatment sequence used in real-world clinical practice.
-Therefore, we conducted a scenario whereby all patients who are initiated on vedolizumab and switch to a second TIM are switched to infliximab as the second TIM.
+However, clinicians consulted during the course of this review indicated that using infliximab after failure by vedolizumab was a common treatment sequence used in real-world clinical practice.
+Therefore, we conducted a scenario whereby all patients who are initiated on vedolizumab or conventional treatment and switch to subsequent treatment are switched to infliximab as the subsequent treatment.
 As no data are available in a biologic-experienced population for infliximab, we assumed comparable efficacy to that in a biologic-naïve population.
-This scenario resulted in a substantially lower cost per QALY gained for vedolizumab in both the biologic-naïve and biologic-experienced populations owing to the superior cost-effectiveness profile of infliximab compared to the market basket used in the base case, driven by the lower cost of infliximab relative to other TIMs.
-The treatment sequence of infliximab following the initial TIM would result in lower costs per QALY gained across all TIMs evaluated (individual results for alternative TIMs not shown).
-However, results should be interpreted with caution, as the efficacy of infliximab in the biologic-experienced population may be overestimated by our use of the biologic-naïve efficacy inputs.
+Although absolute QALYs are higher for both vedolizumab and conventional treatment in this scenario, the incremental cost per QALY gained for vedolizumab compared with conventional treatment is equal to the base case in both the biologic-naïve and biologic-experienced populations.

-Table 5.39.
+Table 5.41.
 Incremental Cost-Effectiveness Ratios for Infliximab Following Initial VedolizumabScenario: Biologic-Naïve

-Treatment Base-Case Cost per QALY Gained Infliximab as Subsequent TIM Instead of Market Basket
+Treatment Base-Case Cost per QALY Gained Infliximab as Subsequent Treatment Instead of Market Basket

-Vedolizumab \$373,000 \$296,000
+Vedolizumab \$887,000 \$886,000

 Conventional Treatment Reference Reference